joonaspaakko/SDB-to-CEP-samples/README.md

 ![](SDB-fetch-docs-preview.png)

 A simple panel that populates a dropdownlist with the names of all open documents on reload and on button press.
+It does also activate documents when you select them in the dropdownlist.

 #### General tidbits